SamIsHuman/Easy-Weather/README.md

 # Easy Weather 🌤

 Ever need to know what the weather's going to be like?
 Easy Weather is a straightforward little web app that lets you check the forecast for any city.
+You can see today’s forecast, tomorrow’s weather, a 7-day outlook, plus the current UV Index and AQI.

 **The app pulls its data from [Open-Meteo](https://open-meteo.com/), which is very reliable.**